MichaelCurrin/coding-blog/_posts/2021-02-28-how-to-livestream-on-youtube.md

 You can do this while you wait for the verification step.

-If you just need to stream audio and video with your webcam, you'll probably be fine as you are.
+If you only need to stream audio and video with your webcam, you'll probably be fine as you are.

 To broadcast your screen, you'll need to install an encoder.
 As in my case, I want to stream a live coding session and don't care so much about the camera.